security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-A headquarters is a uniquely named building or complex - like a barracks or camp - that is long established as the primary command site of an organization.
+A headquarters is a uniquely named building or complex - like a barracks or camp - where the organization is located.

 ### Type of field